danReynolds/ECON101/module7.md

 **Diseconomies of scale** = feature of a firm's technology that leads to a rising long-run average cost as output increases.

 Reach diseconomies of scale as changes occur in the firm and add bureaucracy with added output, all of which increase costs.
 LRAC is u-shaped.

+## Review Questions

+1. Why would a firm be better of not producing when its economic profits are negative?

+If a firm is experiencing negative economic profit, the firm would be better off investing its capital elsewhere.

+Since we have the implicit cost of not investing elsewhere.
+Should seek better alternative use for funds.

+2. Does walmart use a command system or an incentive system?

+Probably both, command system with hierarchy.
+Some form of incentive is probably used for senior levels employees.

+In contrast, a small coffee shop probably only uses a hierarchal system, since they can be watched and they will work in accordance with the direction of the company.

+3. Is a firm economically efficient if it can cut its costs by producing less?

+If a firm can decrease production costs by decreasing output, it is not necessarily economically inefficient.
+If the firm is producing the new level of output at the least possible cost, it is economically efficient.

+4. Tim Hortons opening 75 stores vs reducing staff?

+First is long-term, as only labour is a short-term decision.
+Second is short-term, and can be changed pretty easily.

+5. Why does the ATC fall when a firm is experiencing economies of sale?

+In economies of scale, the cost per unit is decreasing, so the average total cost will fall as more products are created.
+If the marginal cost is less than the average total cost, the average total cost will fall.

+6. Where does diminishing returns kick in?

+When the marginal cost starts rising again after falling.
+Get the U shape to average total cost because eventually, create more will stop making the per unit cost cheaper.